UnseenWizzard/git_training/README.md

 As you've certainly expected by now, the commit hash is different.
 The original commit is gone, and in it's place there is a new one, with the combined changes and new commit message.

 > Note how the other commit data like author and date are unchanged from the original commit.
-You can mess with those too, but we'll get to that later.
+You can mess with those too, if you really want, by using the extra `--author={AUTHOR}` and `--date={DATE}` flags when ammending.

 Congratulations!
 You've just succesfully re-written history for the first time!

 ### Interactive Rebase
 <!-- squashing -->
 Generally when we `git rebase`, we `rebase` onto a branch.
-When we do that however, we actualy rebase onto the _HEAD_ of that branch.
+When we do something like `git rebase origin/master`, what actually happens, is a rebase onto the _HEAD_ of that branch.

-Actually if we felt like it, we could `rebase` onto any commit.
+In fact if we felt like it, we could `rebase` onto any commit.

 > Remember that a commit contains information about the history that came before it

 Like many other commands `git rebase` has an _interactive_ mode.

-Unlike most others the _interactive_ `rebase` is something you'll probably be using a lot, as it allows you to change history as much as you want.
+Unlike most others, the _interactive_ `rebase` is something you'll probably be using a lot, as it allows you to change history as much as you want.

-Especially if you follow a work-flow of making many small commits of your changes, which allow you to easily jump back if you made a mistake, _interactive_ `rebase` will be your closest ally.
+Especially if you follow a workflow of making many small commits of your changes, which allow you to easily jump back if you made a mistake, _interactive_ `rebase` will be your closest ally.

-Enough talk!
-Lets do something!
+_Enough talk!
+Lets do something!_

-Back to your _master_ branch and `git checkout` a new branch to work on.
+Switch back to your _master_ branch and `git checkout` a new branch to work on.

 As before, we'll make some changes to both `Alice.txt` and `Bob.txt`, and then `git add Alice.txt`.

-Then `git commit` using a message like "Add text to Alice".
+Then we `git commit` using a message like "Add text to Alice".

-Now instead of changing that commit however we'll `git add Bob.txt` and `git commit` that change as well.
+Now instead of changing that commit, we'll `git add Bob.txt` and `git commit` that change as well.
 As message I used "Add Bob.txt".

 And to make things more interesting, we'll make another change to `Alice.txt` which we'll `git add` and `git commit`.
 As a message I used "Add more text to Alice".